-Installation typically requires a 4 tonne machine, or larger, to carry out excavation and to lower the tank into the ground.
+Installation of the ZD2 typically requires a 4 tonne machine, or larger, to carry out excavation and to lower the tank into the ground.
 Assembly of the vaults and building requires general building skills.

 We are, of course, very concerned that work is carried out to a high standard by a competent builder who is familiar with all relevant health and safety procedures for the work involved and who will read our instructions and risk assessment thoroughly before the installation day.